 1. Optimize Your Vitamin D Levels

-The best way to raise your Vitamin D levels is to spend time outdoors.
+Maybe it isn’t so obvious, but the best way to raise your Vitamin D levels is to spend time outdoors, letting the sunlight kiss your skin.
 Vitamin D from sun exposure will help normalize your cholesterol levels and prevent heart disease.

 2. Reduce Carbohydrates And Maintain A Healthy Weight

-Reaching a healthy weight by eliminating sugars in your diet can help drastically improve your cholesterol levels.
-Sugary carbohydrates spike your insulin level, which triggers the development of cholesterol.
+Of course, finding your right weight offers many health benefits.
+In particular, reaching a healthy weight by eliminating sugars in your diet can help drastically improve your cholesterol levels.
+Sugary carbohydrates spike your insulin level, which then triggers the development of cholesterol.

 3. Eat Heart-Healthy Foods

-Add plenty of heart-healthy foods to your diet to help naturally improve your cholesterol levels.
+Also add plenty of heart-healthy foods to your diet!
+This will naturally improve your cholesterol levels.
+David Wolfe often says, “add in” because that’s much easier than taking away.
+So what to add in?
 Heart-healthy foods include olive oil, coconut oil, eggs, avocados, raw nuts and seeds.
 And that’s half the equation.
 The other half is fermented foods.

 4. Exercise Regularly